microsoft/TypeScript-Website/README.md

 Deployment is automatic:

-- Merges to the branch `master` trigger deploys to production of the v1 website, and the v2 of branch in a [`/v2` subfolder](https://www.typescriptlang.org/v2/).
+- Pushes to the branch `v2` deploy to [staging](http://www.staging-typescript.org)
-- Pushes to the branch `v2` deploy to [staging](http://testsite-typescript-41eeb979-7eaa-4c74-9d47-9d182c7b61ab.azurewebsites.net/).
+- On a monday the v2 branch is deployed to [production](https://www.typescriptlang.org)

 You can find the build logs in [GitHub Actions](https://github.com/microsoft/TypeScript-Website/actions)